 Receivables from payment processors such as WeChat and Alipay and aggregators are amounts due from them for clearing transactions and are included in prepaid expenses and other current assets.
 The cash was paid by customers through these payment processors and aggregators for food and goods provided by the Company.
 The Company considers and monitors the credit worthiness of the third-party payment processors and aggregators.
-An allowance for doubtful accounts is recorded in the period in which a loss is determined to be probable.
+An allowance for doubtful accounts is recorded using the current expected credit losses(CECL) model.
 Receivable balances are written off after all collection efforts have been exhausted and the potential for recovery is considered remote.